mosche/finatra-composition-proxy/README.markdown

 Not long ago Clifton Cunningham presented [*Compoxure*](https://github.com/tes/compoxure) in [his blog](https://medium.com/@clifcunn/nodeconf-eu-29dd3ed500ec) to tackle the UI / website composition challenge:

 Already some while ago Twitter presented [*Stitch*](https://www.youtube.com/watch?v=VVpmMfT8aYw), a library for composing *Finagle* services.
-*Stitch* provides a concise Scala query API which permits readable expression of application logic hiding the complexity of bulk RPC calls.
+*Stitch* provides a concise Scala query API which facilitates a readable expression of application logic hiding the complexity of bulk RPC calls.
 That way *Stitch* efficiently allows Twitter to build Services on top of other Services.
 But, unfortunately, *Stitch* is not open-sourced yet.

 [*Clump*](http://getclump.io/), which is deeply inspired by *Stitch*, was just recently open-sourced by developers from SoundCloud.